caleorourke/skim/index.md

 ### Kill Jekyll

 Serve mode lasts forever.
 It won't timeout after a period of non-usage.
-Press <kbd>CTRL+C</kbd> to kill the process.
+Press "CTRL+C" to kill the process.

 ## Web Deployment